Acting: Semiotics

 Antonin Artaud compared the effect of an actor's performance on an audience in his "Theatre of Cruelty" with the way in which a snake charmer affects snakes.

 The semiotics of acting involves a study of the ways in which aspects of a performance come to operate for its audience as signs.
 This process largely involves the production of meaning, whereby elements of an actor's performance acquire significance, both within the broader context of the dramatic action and in the relations each establishes with the real world.

+Film scholar Murray Pomerance notes that even children understand that the actors on screen are not actually the characters they are portraying and that the actors were getting paid to do this.
+Nevertheless, the audience accepts the false reality of what is being communicated on film.
+The audience is obligated to pretend that it is real for the scene to work.
+Nobody explains this obligation to the audience; the implicit obligation and the way in which to pretend appears to be innate.

 Following the ideas proposed by the Surrealist theorist Antonin Artaud, however, it may also be possible to understand communication with an audience that occurs 'beneath' significance and meaning (which the semiotician Félix Guattari described as a process involving the transmission of "a-signifying signs").
 In his The Theatre and its Double (1938), Artaud compared this interaction to the way in which a snake charmer communicates with a snake, a process which he identified as "mimesis"—the same term that Aristotle in his Poetics (c.
 335 BCE) used to describe the mode in which drama communicates its story, by virtue of its embodiment by the actor enacting it, as distinct from "diegesis", or the way in which a narrator may describe it.
 These "vibrations" passing from the actor to the audience may not necessarily precipitate into significant elements as such (that is, consciously perceived "meanings"), but rather may operate by means of the circulation of "affects".